 When you understand why you have those feelings and have ideas on how to feel better: apply those ideas.
 YOU GOT THIS!
 And always, ALWAYS remember that it is OK not to be OK.
 You shouldn’t feel ashamed of that.

 IT IS NORMAL !!!!

-And I would say, even more normal now with everything going on at the moment who is entirely out of our control.
+And even more normal now with everything that is entirely out of our control.